WilliamTMUK/williamtm.com/README.md

 ## Development

-To work on the project locally, you can run `npm run dev` which will give you a URL to visit.
+To work on the project locally, you can run `npm start` which will give you a URL to visit.
 This includes hot-reloading.
 [Tailwind](https://tailwindcss.com) is used for styling HTML and [Neobrutalism](https://www.neobrutalism.dev) components can be used.

 ### Pages

-Pages are found in the `src/app` folder.
+Pages are found in the `src/` folder.
 Each page should be created in a folder which matches the URI you want.
-The page should be a `page.tsx` template.
+The page should be a `the-page.webc` template.

 ### Data

 Separate data files are used to manage content.
-These are found within the `app/data` folder.
+These are found within the `src/data` folder.

 ## Deployment